 Finding things will obviously take time as with learning any new tool.
 In Market Research Reports, we tend to use a lot of charts, in Google these actually ‘live’ in Google Sheets and are inserted into the Google Slide template.
 You will need to get used to where best to format a chart, resizing in the Slides template can lead to distortions and resizing in the Sheets can impact how it looks on the slide.

 This reminds me of the early days of Graph in PowerPoint.
 You may find you are initially doing a lot of trial and error as you build.
-Make sure you have more than one screen as chart edits will be in a different window, working on a laptop at the formatting stage will be additionally challenging.
+Having more than one screen will be a big help as chart edits will be in a different window, working on a laptop at the formatting stage can be additionally challenging.

 Some of the finer formatting can be difficult to get right, especially with tables with many rows.
 You have control of the line spacing but sometimes it doesn’t allow you to compact a row further.